 In this article, we go over the most typical use cases for WiFi scanner apps.
 We also describe the most important feature a WiFi scanner app can’t be without.
-Finally, we recommend five excellent WiFi scanner apps so you can optimize your home wireless network right after you finish reading this article.
+Finally, we recommend seven excellent WiFi scanner apps so you can optimize your home wireless network right after you finish reading this article.

 We live in the era of wireless communication.
 Most modern electronic devices are WiFi-enabled, constantly sending and receiving packets of information to offer users interesting and useful features, to stay up to date, and to help manufacturers learn more about the likes and dislikes of their customers.
 Likewise, we have gotten used to accessing the web and conversing with our friends and family from anywhere and at any time.